 - 2 minute timer and 30 second pacer

 Design, usability, clean & general use

 The 2100 Series comes in typical Sonicare packaging.
 It isn’t the most snazzy and eye-catching, but it fits in with the Philips theme and does the job it needs to.

-Another nice touch is that the image on the box is color matched to the handle inside.
+Another nice touch is the image on the box is colour matched to the handle inside.

 Philips is working to improve their sustainability globally.
 This is a good thing.
 For quite some time their packaging has been mainly paper based as opposed to lots of plastics and materials like polystyrene.

 As I will explain in more detail later, Philips has now even changed their conventional charging stand to reduce plastic use.